Sigmadex/sigfi-nft-minter/README.md

 3. `isLiquidity` is set to 0 if SDEX is deposited or 1 if SDEX LP is deposited
 4. As time elapses the daily NFT rate is derived from multiplying the amount of SDEX staked by `sdexAPY` once per day
 5. `mint` is called by the user and the current `timestamp` is > than `endTimestamp`
-6. The minter contract returns the staked SDEX to the user and mints the APY NFT to their wallet
+6. The minter contract returns the staked SDEX to the users wallet and mints the APY NFT to their wallet

-### Proposed Array Formats
+### Proposed Array Format

 <div align="center">